-Located in Playa del Rey, California, the Hyperion Treatment Plant of The City of Los Angeles-Department of Public Works, Bureau of Sanitation, is one of the largest wastewater plants on the west coast of the United States (Washburn et al. 1992).
-It serves 2/3 of Los Angeles County, approximately 4 million people, releasing an average of 362 MGD into coastal waters (Reifel et al. 2013).
-Wastewater from HTP undergoes two levels of treatment, removing about 85% of suspended solids before being discharged, however, the treated municipal wastewater (effluent) that is discharged into the ocean still contains oils, grease, particles, metals, chlorine and other compounds that may have ecological implications and pose a risk to human health (Raco-Rands and Steinberger 2001).
-Effluent from HTP is primarily discharged from a 3.7 m diameter outfall pipe that terminates 5 miles (8.05 km) offshore and 57 m deep, near the head of the Santa Monica Marine Canyon.
+Located in Playa del Rey, California, the Hyperion Treatment Plant (HTP) of The City of Los Angeles-Department of Public Works, Bureau of Sanitation, is one of the largest wastewater plants on the west coast of the United States (Washburn et al. 1992).
+It serves two-thirds of Los Angeles County, approximately 4 million people, releasing an average of 362 million gallons per day (MGD) into coastal waters (Reifel et al. 2013).
+Wastewater from HTP undergoes two levels of treatment, removing about 85% of suspended solids before being discharged; however, the treated municipal wastewater, effluent, that is discharged into the ocean still contains oils, grease, particles, metals, chlorine, and other compounds, that may have ecological implications and pose a risk to human health (Raco-Rands and Steinberger 2001).
+Effluent from HTP is primarily discharged from a 3.7 m diameter outfall pipe that terminates 5 miles (8.05 km) offshore and at a depth of 57 m, near the head of the Santa Monica Marine Canyon.
 Discharging effluent at depth along the continental slope allows for rapid flushing and mixing with ambient seawater which dilutes the buoyant wastewater plumes before they reach the water’s surface or coastline (Washburn et al. 1992).
 HTP also has a secondary backup outfall pipe that terminates 1 mile (1.61 km) from shore at a depth of about 15 m (Reifel et al. 2013).
 During emergencies or scheduled maintenance, effluent is diverted from their primary 5-mile deep ocean pipe to the shallow 1-mile pipe.

-A planned short diversion event occurred in the past at HTP on November 28-30, 2006.
-In the summer of 2014, a previous NASA DEVELOP project team analyzed archive satellite imagery in relation to this diversion event (Pan et al. 2014).
-Hyperion has planned a much longer 1-mile outfall diversion this year, from September 21 to October 26, 2015.
+A planned short diversion event occurred at HTP on November 28-30, 2006.
+In the summer of 2014, a previous NASA DEVELOP project team analyzed archived satellite imagery in relation to this diversion event (Pan et al. 2014).
+HTP has planned a much longer 1-mile outfall diversion for September 21 to October 26, 2015.
 The effluent wastewater plumes usually remain at the subsurface, but the diversion outfall is much shallower, allowing the effluent to permeate the thermocline without mixing with ambient seawater.
 This shorter outfall increases the risk of environmental contamination and contact with humans.

 Wastewater plumes discharged from treatment plants contain high concentrations of oils that rise to the ocean’s surface, resulting in a smooth slick signature (DiGiacomo et al. 2004).
 Plumes can be detected by a smooth signature using Synthetic Aperture Radar (SAR) called PALSAR-2 on the Japanese satellite Advanced Land Observing Stattlite-2 (ALOS-2).
-Plumes are also characteristically rich in suspended particles, giving them a unique spectral reflectance.
+Plumes are also characteristically rich in suspended particles, giving them a unique spectral response.
 The Moderate-resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite can detect this signature in ocean-color images.
 MODIS is also able to detect the chlorophyll in phytoplankton concentrations, which may bloom in response to the high nutrient load of the effluent.
 Effluent will have a cold sea surface temperature signature as compared to the ambient water as the buoyant effluent plume entrains and brings colder bottom ocean water to the surface as it rises.
 The thermal signature can be detected by MODIS, Landsat-8, and the thermal infrared band of the Advanced Spaceborne Thermal Emission and Reflection (ASTER) instrument on Terra.